ReCreate: Reasoning and Creating Domain Agents Driven by Experience: Method

 \subsection{The Agent-as-optimizer Design}

-While the ReCreate framework leverages interaction experience to improve agent creation, effectively exploiting it is non-trivial for three challenges: \textbf{(1)} the full interaction experience is large for LLM to tackle; \textbf{(2) } attributing agent experience to actionable scaffold updates is complex; \textbf{(3)} instance-level fixes often brings overfitting and fail to generalize.
+While the ReCreate framework leverages interaction experience to improve agent creation, effectively exploiting it is non-trivial for three challenges: \textbf{(1)} the full interaction experience is large for LLMs to tackle; \textbf{(2) } attributing agent experience to actionable agent scaffold updates is complex; \textbf{(3)} instance-level fixes often bring overfitting and fail to generalize.
 Next, we handle these challenges via three components in the Agent-as-optimizer design.

 \paragraph{Experience Storage and Retrieval} To handle long and noisy experience, we store each task-agent episode as an environment for ReCreate-Agent (call it ReCreate-Environment), which collects the current scaffold, the full interaction trajectories, execution/evaluation results and environment context (e.g., codebase, database and sandbox state).
 ReCreate-Environment supports on-demand inspection, allowing the ReCreate-Agent to actively retrieve the relevant piece of experience instead of the full experience.
 Typically, the ReCreate-Agent starts from failure or success information and interacts with ReCreate-Environment to progressively narrow down to the key evidence.
 To facilitate efficient retrieval, we introduce an \emph{evidence retriever} that indexes critical events (e.g., errors, failing tests, file operations) and links them to their context.
 This allows ReCreate-Agent to jump from final evaluation information to the relevant context based on its reasoning capability.